 Continuing Care and Levels of Treatment

-At Ascent, our initial evaluations will help us to determine which level of care and treatment program will be best suited for your child’s mental health or developmental needs.
+At Ascent’s treatment center in Arkansas, our initial evaluations will help us to determine which level of care and treatment option will be best suited for your child’s mental health or developmental needs.
 Our healthcare center offers a day program, a school-based program, and a summer program for all of our patients.
-Additionally, we have 24 hour crisis intervention should an emergency arise.
+Additionally, we have 24-hour crisis intervention should an emergency arise.
 Our CHMS and RSPMI programs allow children and their families to receive rehabilitation, early intervention, and prevention for long-term disabilities.
 Additionally, our CHMS services include speech therapy, occupational therapy, and physical therapy and are offered at a day and outpatient level.

 When your child no longer requires our services, we take the time to help your child transition back into their home and usual school-based setting.
 We have a formal discharge process that involves providing your family with education and community resources needed for continued recovery success.
 Additionally, we provide follow-up appointments to check on the progress of all of our clients.